adaltas/node-nikita/packages/ipa/src/user/exists.coffee.md

   The HTTP referer of the request, required unless provided inside the `Referer` header.
 * `uid` (string, required)
-  UID of the user to add, same as the username.
+  Name of the user to check for existence, same as the username.
 * `username` (string, required)
-  UID of the user to add, alias of `uid`.
+  Name of the user to add, alias of `uid`.
 * `url` (string, required)
   The IPA HTTP endpoint, for example "https://ipa.domain.com/ipa/session/json"